-Where we don't use standard terms and conditions, our Procurement Team negotiates these, with advice from our in-house legal team.
+Where we don't use standard terms and conditions, or public sector established frameworks, our Procurement Team negotiates these, with advice from our in-house legal team.

 Risk assessment and management

 Due to our role as a regulator, we consider there is a low inherent risk of modern slavery and human trafficking in our business.
 However, we take our responsibility to identify and effectively respond to any incidents of modern slavery and human trafficking very seriously.